 - Hearing aids often require an adjustment period.
 A person may wish to follow up with a provider if they still experience difficulties with their hearing aid.

-HearingLife offer an easy, one-stop-shop style to the world of hearing aids and hearing loss correction.
-The company receive mixed reviews online.
+HearingLife offers an easy, one-stop-shop style to the world of hearing aids and hearing loss correction.
+However, the company receives mixed reviews online.

-There are alternative brands available, so people should seek guidance from a doctor for a referral if they are unsure about which device to choose.
+There are alternative brands available, so people can seek guidance from a doctor for a referral if they are unsure about which device to choose.